Installing RSYNC

 sudo rsync -avh --remove-source-files root@192.168.1.50:/var/www/ /var/www/

-Copying MySQL data to another disk
+Copying MySQL database to another disk

-rsync -vrplogDtH --progress /var/lib/mysql/ /newhdd/var/lib/mysql/
+sudo rsync -vrplogDtH --progress /var/lib/mysql/ /newhdd/var/lib/mysql/

-Useful rsync options
+Useful rsync parameters and flags

-• -r — recursive copy
+• -r — recursive copying, used for copying directories.

-• -p — preserve permissions
+• -p — preserves file permissions.

-• -H — preserve hard links
+• -H — preserves hard links if present in the source data.

 man rsync